Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Asymptotic Normality and Coverage

-Note that the number of fold $V$ can be either a fixed integer (V-fold) or equal to $n$ (LOO). \end{theorem}
+This result holds whether the number of folds, $V$, is a fixed integer or equal to $n$ (LOO). \end{theorem}

-One may alternatively consider the estimator \eqref{eq: variance in}, but it can only handle the V-fold case but not the LOO setting.
-In the V-fold setting, sample sizes in both $I_v$ and $I_v^c$ diverge to infinite, which is not the case for LOO ($|I_v| = 1$).
-The $\hat \sigma_{\rm out}$ can cover both cases, which makes it $\hat \sigma_{\rm out}$ more relevant to this work.
+One may alternatively consider the estimator by averaging the within-fold empirical variances (see \eqref{eq: variance in} in Appendix~\ref{app: variance estimation}), but it can only handle the finite $V$ case where the cardinalities of $I_v$ and $I_v^c$ both diverge to infinite, which is not the case for LOO ($|I_v| = 1$).
+The estimate $\hat \sigma_r^2$ in \eqref{eq: variance out} can cover both cases, which makes it more suitable for this work.
 Its analysis may be of independent interest to readers concerning LOO procedures.
-The proof of Theorem~\ref{th: consistency of variance estimator} concerns some ``variance varieties" closely related to $\sigma^2$, which are also discussed in Appendix~\ref{app: variance estimation}.
+The proof of Theorem~\ref{th: consistency of variance estimator} involves several ``variance varieties" closely related to $\sigma_r^2$, which are also discussed in Appendix~\ref{app: variance estimation}.